Warm. Empathetic. Dedicated. Highly Qualified.

 Erin Booker, Executive Director

-Erin holds a Bachelor's degree in elementary education and a master's degree in Child development.
+Erin holds a Bachelor's degree in elementary education and a master's degree in Child Development.
 Prior to joining LPCNS, Erin directed a preschool on the Northshore.
 Prior to that, she owned an early intervention company and worked as a developmental therapist for 15 years while also administering her own day care program.
-Erin joins LPCNS as its executive director beginning with the 2018-19 school year.
+Erin joined LPCNS as its Executive Director during the 2018-19 school year.

 Emily Cresswell, Assistant Director

 Emily holds a Bachelor's Degree in Early Childhood Education with a concentration in visual art from Columbia College Chicago and the Erikson Institute.
 In addition to her time with LPCNS, Emily taught in the children's art program at the Old Town School of Folk Music and spent four years as an Assistant Director/Interim Director in an early childhood partnership site with Chicago Public Schools.
-Emily first joined the Co-op community as a student teacher in1998, taught from 2001-2006 and returned to the school in 2010.
+This background, married with her knowledge of child development and ongoing studies, allows Emily to be a support for children, staff and families as they identify and implement strategies for all students to be successful in the classrooms.
+Emily has been involved with LPCNS since 1998.

 Meredith Boese, Teacher